JAPANESE CHINESE

 The Maruha Nichiro Group, which uses marine resources as its main source of business activities, recognizes that resource depletion is inextricably linked to its business survival, and poses a risk with great impact that could lead to the decline or end of its business.
 We will continue to pursue technologies and systems for the effective use of resources.

-Ideal State in 2030 (KGI): We have built a workplace environment where diversity is respected, and employees feel safe and comfortable to work
+KGI (the figure which wants to have 2030): We have built a workplace environment where diversity is respected, and employees feel safe and comfortable to work

 Reduction rate of plastic usage (including switching to